Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Sparse Tensor Best Rank-1 Approximation

 This is the main model to be focused on.
 When $r_j=n_j$, \eqref{prob:str1approx_org_max} boils down exactly to the tensor singular value problem \cite{lim2005singular}.
 Thus \eqref{prob:str1approx_org} can be regarded as a sparse tensor singular value problem.

 When $r_j=n_j$, \eqref{prob:str1approx_org_max} is already NP-hard in general \cite{hillar2013most}; on the other hand, when $d=2$ and $\mathbf x_1=\mathbf x_2$, it is also NP-hard \cite{magdon2017np}.
-Therefore, we may deduce that \eqref{prob:str1approx_org_max} is also NP-hard, whose NP-hardness comes from two folds: the multilinearity of the objective function, and the $\ell_0$ constraints.
-In view of this, approximation algorithms for solving \eqref{prob:str1approx_org_max} are of importance.
+Therefore, we may deduce that \eqref{prob:str1approx_org_max} is also NP-hard, whose NP-hardness comes from two folds: the multilinearity of the objective function, and the sparsity constraints.
+In view of this, approximation algorithms for solving \eqref{prob:str1approx_org_max} are necessary.

 In the rest of this work, to simplify notations, we denote

 In addition, we also use the following notation to denote the partial gradients of $\mathcal A\mathbf x_1 \cdots \mathbf x_d$ with respect to $\mathbf x_j$: